Ergodicity of Bowen-Margulis measure for the Benoist 3-manifolds: Busemann densities are unique

 In this section we complete the proof of Theorem \ref{thm:mainthm3}.
-Now that we have established that proper extremal points, which are the complement of boundaries of properly embedded triangles, have full Patterson-Sullivan measure, the remaining arguments will not depend on properties specific to the Benoist 3-manifolds.
 The arguments in this section follow those of Sullivan and Knieper \cite{sullivan79, Kn97}.
-We give brief proofs, mainly to point out when we need Proposition \ref{prop:nulltriangles} and thereby make note of exact instances of the novelty of this work.
+We give brief proofs, mainly to point out when we need Corollary \ref{cor:smoothfullmeasure}.

-\begin{lemma}[Local estimates] If $\{\mu_x\}$ is a Busemann density of dimension $\delta>0$ on $\bdv\Om$, then for all $x$ and all sufficiently large $r$ there exists a constant $b(r)$ such that for $y\in\Om$ with $d_\Om(x,y)$ large, \ifextended
+\begin{lemma}[Local estimates] If $\{\mu_x\}$ is a Busemann density of dimension $\delta>0$ on $\partial\Omega$, then for all $x$ and all sufficiently large $r$ there exists a constant $b(r)$ such that for $y\in\Om$ with $d_\Om(x,y)$ large,